 Insider's tip: Don't bring Fido.
 Pets are banned from this beach, which is a protected site for nesting and migrating birds.

 9. North Beach, Tybee Island

-Another bonus: This strand is less crowded than its neighboring South Beach.
+Another bonus: This beach is less crowded than its neighboring South Beach.
 North Beach features the soft, tan sand and rolling dunes made famous in this region and boasts interesting shells to please beachcombers.
 Families with boat-loving kids enjoy the ample ship-watching opportunities.
 Don't miss the sunset; it's captivating.